 1. Athletes can compete in the 4 races in any order they would like except for The Last Desert race in Antarctica.

-2. The Last Desert race in Antarctica is invitation only (must complete 2 other races to get an invite).
+2. The Last Desert race in Antarctica is an invitation-only race (must complete 2 other races to get an invite).

 3. There are approx. 47 competitors have completes the 4 Deserts Grand Slam in a one-year period of time.